DeepRank/deeprank2/docs/features.md

 ### `deeprankcore.features.exposure`

 - `res_depth`: Average distance to surface for all atoms in a residue.
 It can only be calculated per residue, not per atom.
 So for atomic graphs, every atom gets its residue's value.
-Computed using `Bio.PDB.ResidueDepth`, in Angstrom.
+Computed using `Bio.PDB.ResidueDepth`, in Ångström.
 Float value.
 - `hse`: Half Sphere exposure (HSE) measures how buried amino acid residues are in a protein.
 It is found by counting the number of amino acid neighbors within two half spheres of chosen radius around the amino acid.
 It can only be calculated per residue, not per atom.
 So for atomic graphs, every atom gets its residue's value.
 Array of float values of length 3.

 ### `deeprankcore.features.surfacearea`

 - `sasa`: Solvent-Accessible Surface Area.
 It is defined as the surface characterized around a protein by a hypothetical centre of a solvent sphere with the van der Waals contact surface of the molecule.
-Computed using FreeSASA (https://freesasa.github.io/doxygen/Geometry.html), in square Angstrom.
+Computed using FreeSASA (https://freesasa.github.io/doxygen/Geometry.html), in square Ångström.
 Float value.
 - `bsa`: the Buried interfacial Surface Area is the area of the protein that only gets exposed in monomeric state.
 It measures the size of the interface in a protein-protein.
-Computed using FreeSASA, in square Angstrom.
+Computed using FreeSASA, in square Ångström.
 Float value.

 ## Edge features